kamilsadik/Kreana/README.md

 ![DAMM](damm.png)

-Mechanically, users buy tokens along the buy price function *b(x)* as long as the number of tokens outstanding is equal to the peak number of tokens in circulation to date (what we call *maxSupply*).
+Mechanically, users buy tokens along the buy price function *b(x)* as long as the number of tokens outstanding is equal to the peak number of tokens in circulation to date (which we refer to as *maxSupply*).
 When the outstanding supply of tokens is less than *maxSupply*, transactions (both buys and sales) occur along the sale price function *s(x)* intersecting the buy price function at *x*=*maxSupply*.
 The result is that the area under *s(x)* acts as the liquidity pool standing ready to buy back tokens, while the area between *b(x)* and *s(x)* is revenue that can be extracted from the pool.

 There are infinitely many sale price functions (one for each level of *maxSupply*).
 At any given point in time, we only use the sale price function intersecting the buy price function at *x*=*maxSupply*.

 ![Infinitely many sale price functions](many_sale_fncs.png)

-As a result, we must come up with a way to derive the sale price function required at each level of maxSupply.
 The sale price function itself is a function of the buy price function, and is constructed so as to allow the token issuer to extract a pre-determined percentage of the overall liquidity pool as profit.

 ### Computation